 To be eligible for the short stay respite service you need to be an individual living in the community with dementia.

-The service is available through a number of Government subsidised programs including the Commonwealth Home Support Program (CHSP) and the National Disability Insurance Scheme (NDIS).
-The service can also be purchased utilising funds from your Home Care Package, through the Commonwealth Carelink Respite Centre, or can be self-funded on a private basis.
+The service is available through Commonwealth Home Support Program, Home Care Packages and the National Disability Insurance Scheme.
+The service can also be purchased through the Commonwealth Carelink Respite Centre, or can be self-funded on a private basis.

-To find out more, talk to our customer service team on 1300 66 77 88 or email us.
+To access services or to find out more, please call us on 1300 66 77 88 or email us.